aakashahpl/movies_tvShows-API/README.md

 - Run `node index.js` to start the server.
 # Movie and TV Show API Documentation

-This documentation outlines the API routes for managing movies and TV shows using the Express framework and MongoDB.

 ## Table of Contents

 - [Movie Routes](#movie-routes)